SAP-samples/btp-setup-automator/docs/SAMPLECONFIG.md

 This example also shows the service specific definition of the parameters `repeatstatusrequest` and `repeatstatustimeout` mentioned above.

-You also see a `admins` attribute that points to an empty array.
-Here you canspecify further administrators.
-The email specified in the `parameter file` will automatically be added to the administrators and does not need to be added explicitly.
+You also see a `assignrolecollections` attribute that assigns BTP role collections to usergroups that are defined in the `parameter file` (`assignedUserGroupsFromParameterFile`).
+The usergroups are defined in the parameter file attribute `myusergroups`.
+Check out the default [parameters.json](../parameters.json) file

 ### Sample 2 - Plain Kyma Provisioning